-- 2.5.
-Actual Outcome Number (In the APR identify the actual outcome from the Outcome list.): - (6) Assist affordable housing for low income households
+2.5.
+Actual Outcome Number (In the APR identify the actual outcome from the Outcome list.):

 Describe Other Intended Outcome (Only if you selected "Other" above.):

 2.6.
 Who Will Be Assisted (Describe the types of households that will be assisted under the program.
 Please note: assistance made available to families whose incomes fall within 80 to 100 percent of the median should be included as a separate program within this section.):